 If you're a novice photographer looking to upgrade to a DSLR camera, the number of options on the market may feel a bit intimidating.
 It can be tempting to look at cameras packed with lots of premium features off-the-bat, but it may be more helpful to start with a more affordable model.
 That way, you can familiarize yourself with the manufacturer's unique build, menu system, and selection of lenses before investing a lot of money.

 It's worth mentioning that a camera's overall performance can vary depending on the lens you use.
-The lens affects how much light enters the camera, so it helps determine an image's depth of field and autofocus and stabilization performance.
-Also, lenses add some weight to your camera, making them harder to bring with you on the go.
-We currently test our cameras with their standard kit lens, so this article will focus on cameras that retail for under $1,000 with their kit lens included.
+The lens affects how much light enters the camera, so it helps determine an image's depth of field and autofocus and stabilization performance, and that's without mentioning the physical aspects of your lens.
+As a general rule, it's better to invest in a less expensive camera body and higher-quality lenses than to invest in an expensive camera body and cheap lenses.
+That said, we currently test cameras with their standard kit lenses for consistency and user-friendliness, so this article will focus on cameras that retail for under $1,000 with their kit lens included.

-We've tested over 50 cameras, and below, you'll find our recommendations for the best DSLRs for beginners.
-You can also look at our recommendations for the best DSLR cameras, the best digital cameras, and the best mirrorless cameras for beginners.
+We've tested over 70 cameras, and below, you'll find our recommendations for the best DSLRs for beginners.
+Also, see our picks for the best DSLR cameras, the best digital cameras, and the best mirrorless cameras for beginners.

 Aug 06, 2021: Moved the Nikon D3500 from 'Cheaper Alternative' to the 'Best Beginner DSLR for Travel Photography' to 'Cheaper Alternative' to the 'Best DSLR Camera for Beginners'.